dcjones/isolator-paper/supplement.md

 ## Fragmentation effects

 Popular RNA-Seq protocols such as Illumina's TruSeq typically involve a random fragmentation step.
 Subtle implications arise from this process.
 Existing statisticaly models (see [@Pachter:2011wm] for a review), assume fragments are sampled uniformly at random from a transcript.
 This does not exactly match the implications of random fragmentation in which, under an ideal model, *breakpoints* rather than fragments are introduced uniformly at random.
 For a fragment to be observed it must pass size selection and have fallen between two breakpoints, or one breakpoint and the end of the transcript.
-Since the ends of a transcript act as fixed breakpoints, the result isAsome enrichment of fragments at either end of the transcript.
+Since the ends of a transcript act as fixed breakpoints, the result is some enrichment of fragments at either end of the transcript.

 ## Fragment GC content